yonasayfu/gerayehealthcare_2/.history/AI_Initiating_Prompt_Template_20250716234948.md

 Please review and understand the updated content of these six documents: `STANDARD_WORKFLOW.md`, `PROJECT_ROADMAP.md`, `DATABASE_SCHEMA.md`, `MODULE_IMPLEMENTATION_TEMPLATE.md`, `Routes.md`, and `AppSidebar.md`.

-After you have thoroughly reviewed and understood all the updated documents, please confirm this by responding with: "I have reviewed the updated project documentation and am ready to proceed with the unfinished modules, starting with ....."
+After you have thoroughly reviewed and understood all the updated documents, please confirm this by responding with: "I have reviewed the updated project documentation and am ready to proceed with the unfinished modules, starting with Visit Services."

 Do not proceed with any development tasks until you have given this confirmation.
 Remember, for each major change, even if a day's tasks are not fully completed, we will commit and push to git.